roryp/vogella/docs/language/Lab-Nkandla.md

 A visitor is an interface with a “visit(HomeStead)” method

-Create Politician instances called “Helen Zille”, “Julius Malema” and “Jacob Zum”a which implements the visitor interface A homestead has an accept method that takes in a visitor and calls “visit(this)” Make the 3 people try and visit Nkandla
+Create Politician instances called “Helen Zille”, “Julius Malema” and “Jacob Zuma" which implements the visitor interface A homestead has an accept method that takes in a visitor and calls “visit(this)” Make the 3 people try and visit Nkandla
 It should only accept visitors with the correct personType of PRESIDENT else throw an Exception